moiz-mansoori/GIAIC-UI-UX-hackathon/README.md

 ### Fonts

-This project uses `next/font` to automatically optimize and load Inter, a custom Google Font, enhancing performance and typography.
+This project uses the next/font package to automatically optimize and load the "Inter" font, which is a custom Google Font.
+This ensures optimal font performance and better typography throughout the application.

 ## Learn More